Few-body hierarchy in non-relativistic functional renormalization group equations and a decoupling theorem: The decoupling theorem and its implications

 Note that the one-body and two-body sectors are finite in the sense that they contain a limited number of correlation functions.
 For this reason one can in practice use the implications of the few-body hierarchy to solve the equations in these sectors explicitly.
 In contrast, the three-body and higher sectors consist of an infinite chain of vertex functions.
 Without further truncations one can in general not expect explicit analytic solutions there.
 For some purposes it may be legitimate to discard $m$-closeable contributions to the $(n+m)$-body correlation functions for large $m$.
 Not only are they typically of higher order in the coupling constants but also of higher (inverse mass) scaling dimension (compared to the ones with smaller $m$) and therefore typically less relevant at infrared fixed points of the renormalization group evolution.
 The corresponding $n$-body sector becomes then finite and it might be possible to solve the corresponding RG equations explicitly.

-We note at this point that exact results have also been obtained from functional RG equations in the three-body sector without further truncations \cite{FRGFewBody1,FRGFewBody2}.
+We note at this point that despite the above restrictions, exact results have also been obtained from functional RG equations in the three-body sector without further truncations \cite{FRGFewBody1,FRGFewBody2}.
 To that end a composite dimer field was introduced using a Hubbard-Stratonovich transformation.
-The resulting formalism differs from the one discussed here since it is not only one-particle irreducible with respect to the original fields but also with respect to the composite dimer field.
+The resulting renormalization group formalism differs somewhat from the one discussed here since the effective action generates then diagrams that are one-particle irreducible with respect to the original fields but also with respect to the composite dimer field.
+It is an interesting open question whether this strategy is actually more general and could also lead to exact solutions in the four- and five-body sectors.

 Let us finally note that once one has calculated the one-particle irreducible $n$-body vertex functions one can directly extract physical observables such as scattering matrix elements or binding energies of bound states.
 For example, a scattering amplitude for three-to-three particle scattering is obtained by summing the one-particle irreducible three-body correlation function from the functional derivative of $\Gamma[\phi]$ with tree-level expressions similar to the second diagram in Fig.\ \ref{fig:004}.
 The two-body vertex appearing in these expressions is the complete one-particle irreducible one obtained from $\Gamma[\phi]$ as well.